Support and advice for students studying more than one subject

 Before you get started...

-Any student at the University can request to change programmes during the first two weeks of the academic year and you may be able to change to a different Minor subject.
+Any student at the University can request to change their course during the first two weeks of the academic year and you may be able to change to a different Minor subject.
 Due to timetable constraints a limited range of combinations is available after registration.
-If you wish to transfer to a different Major/Minor combination or to a Single/Joint degree, download and complete the Major/Minor course transfer form.
-You should also check the general course transfer guidance.
+If you wish to transfer to a different Major/Minor combination or to a Single/Joint degree, please read the general course transfer guidance and then complete the online form you will find there..

 Moving to your second year…